ekasin/provider-zoom/client/readme.md

 ### Client.go

-    This is client library file of zoom api which contains all the functions to call all the four methods i.e CRUD
+    This is client library file of zoom api which contains all the functions to call all the four methods ie. CRUD

 ### Client_test.go